tonymullen/ups-website/src/partials/f16ics/hw/hw11-description.html.md

 ## A university course management tool

-This assignment will give you a bit more practice with several of the features of Java we've worke with so far.
+This assignment will give you a bit more practice with several of the features of Java we've worked with so far.
 The particular focus here is on putting together multiple classes that depend on others.

 ### Objective